microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/v1.0/docs/New-MgContact.md

 ### -DisplayName
 Display name for this organizational contact.
-Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq for null values), $search, and $orderBy.
+Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq for null values), $search, and $orderby.

 ```yaml
 Type: System.String